Code-Institute-Submissions/MikesCodingCreations-Portfolio3/README.md

 - Tested by:
   - Visiting the deployed Heroki link: https://mikes-battleship-game.herokuapp.com/
 - Works:
-  - Yes, you can access the app through the link with no issues.
+  - Yes, the user can access the app through the link with no issues.
 - Any known issues:
   - No. The app runs via the link.